MewsSystems/developers/jobs/Backend/Task/src/ExchangeRateUpdater/README.md

   - Allows dynamic provider selection
   - Supports multiple providers simultaneously
   - Easy to extend with new providers

+#### 4. **OpenTelemetry Integration**
+- **Decision**: Enabled by default with centralized middleware, tracing disabled by default
+- **Reasoning**:
+  - Provides correlated logs for better debugging
+  - Enables distributed tracing across services when needed
+  - Enterprise-grade observability standards
+  - Centralized configuration management
+  - Performance optimization by default (tracing disabled)
+  - Can be easily enabled for development/debugging

+#### 5. **Default Logging Configuration**
+- **Decision**: Warning level by default for production-like behavior
+- **Reasoning**:
+  - Reduces noise in production environments
+  - Focuses on important events and errors
+  - Can be easily adjusted for development
+  - Balances observability with performance

 ## 🚧 Future Improvements